Australian hotel for sale, snakes and crocs included

 After his wife died last month, Haeusler decided to put the hotel up for sale, but Thursday’s auction ended without takers and he is fine with sticking around until it sells - putting up with some of the more unusual visitors.

-“Occasionally freshwater crocs come up from the river just two kilometres away.
+“Occasionally freshwater crocs come up from the river just two kilometers away.
 The visitors get a fright when they move, because you think it’s a statue first off,” he said.

 Then there are the non-poisonous pythons.